 [Video of this waza fast and slow, from the side, and ideally, overhead]

 - A hard handshake does not constitute assault, so the use of violence is not authorized.

 - If the opponent does not stop once you’ve made it clear that they are hurting you, then they are acting out malice, and the use of violence is authorized.

-- Try to swing your hand to the outside.
-As the opponent resists, they will pull their hand to the inside.
-Tenkan outside, raising your hand.
-Twist to complete a full circle and perform shihō-nage.
+- Try to swing your hand to the inside.
+As the opponent resists, they will pull their hand outside.
+Duck under the opponent’s arm, step behind them, and apply a hammerlock.